LearnPress/learnpress/readme.txt

 == Changelog ==

+= 4.2.8 (2025-03-03) =
+~ Apply the new curriculum layout for a single course, screen item learning, and apply it to the Theme premium.
+~ Optimize: some duplicate query.
+~ Fixed: course protected on single course layout Modern.
+~ Fixed: continue button has character "?" when redirect to item.

 = 4.2.7.9 (2025-02-24) =
 ~ Fixed: error 404 single course with struct permalink is "%course_category%".
 ~ Show error message response from PayPal if exists.